-- AS.07.01.
-Performance Indicator: Design programs to prevent animal diseases, parasites and other disorders and ensure animal welfare. - AS.07.02.
+- AS.07.02.
 Performance Indicator: Analyze biosecurity measures utilized to protect the welfare of animals on a local, state, national, and global level. - AS.08.
-CCTC Standard: Analyze environmental factors associated with animal production.
-AS.08.01.
+CCTC Standard: Analyze environmental factors associated with animal production. - AS.08.01.
 Performance Indicator: Design and implement methods to reduce the effects of animal production on the environment. - AS.08.02.
 Performance Indicator: Evaluate the effects of environmental conditions on animals and create plans to ensure favorable environments for animals.